maxecoulter/Transcript_plotter/README.md

   ## Shiny app

   You can use the shiny app to generate a variety of gene/transcript plots.
+Simply download the input files.
+The interProScan and snpeff files are optional.
 You can adjust legend size, plot size, axis text size etc. You can download the plots to eps format.
 Have a play!
 Some known glitches:

   * If you change the plot size, it will spread out the domain key.
 Simply turn domains on and off again, should fix